boazsegev/plezi-website/docs/guides/basics.html.md

 ## Template Rendering, assets...?

 Rendering allows use to seperate the View from the Controller and the data.
-This allows us to use the same code for both an html and a JSON response.
+This allows us to use the same code for different response formats (i.e., both for an html and a JSON response).

-This feature is extra powerful when coupled with Plezi's rewrite routes, that allow us to set up the format as part of the routing system.
+This feature is extra powerful when coupled with Plezi's rewrite routes and the `:format` parameter, that allow us to set up the format as part of the routing system.

 Here's a quick example (minus the `html` and `json` templates)...
 We'll assume we have two templates, `index.html.slim` and `index.json.erb`.